An associate of mine once told me that...

 My Macedonian Great Grandfather, Metody Echcaroff, was from a small fishing village called Patele.
 He came to the United States as a young man to escape the dangers of war circa 1915.
 For the most part, our family didn't know anything about our roots beyond these facts.
 That all changed after my wife (Laura) and I began to make honeymoon plans.
 To my delight, Laura suggested that we try to track down some of my family in Patele!
 But, where exactly is Patele?

-When planning our honeymoon, we had decided our first stop would be Budapest and our last would be the Greek Island of Santorini.
+We had decided to begin our honeymoon in Budapest and end it at the Greek Island of Santorini.
 Macedonia is a natural stop in between the two.
 However, I had some difficulty locating Patele when planning our travel.
 See, the Republic of (North) Macedonia only occupies a portion of the classic Macedonian geographical area that stems from the Ancient Kingdom of Macedon.
 Thanks to an article I found on Pollitecon I discovered that Patele resides in a section of Macedonia that is located in the country of modern day Greece.
 It is no longer called Patele, it is now known as Agios Panteleimonas.
 Through further research, I came to find out that Greece had changed the name of the village in 1926.
 I learned that this isn't all they changed.
 Other villages, lakes, and rivers were renamed.
 Even Macedonian family names and grave markers were altered.

 After this discovery I went on an internet deep dive into the history of Macedonian people.
 I read about the rise to power of the Ancient Kingdom of Macedon and how Alexander the Great led the empire in a conquest of most of the known world.
 I learned that after his death and ensuing collapse of the empire, various controlling powers occupied Macedonia.
 As the time line progressed there was a mass relocation of Macedonians and an erosion of culture.